DuoNebulaVoyager/devin.cursorrules/README.md

 ## Key Highlights

 1. Easy Setup

-   Copy the provided config files into your project folder.
-Cursor users only need the .cursorrules file.
+    need the .cursorrules file.
 It takes about a minute, and you’ll see the difference immediately.

 2. Planner-Executor Multi-Agent (Experimental)